SFU-Multimedia-Lab/MLSCIC/README.md

 ## Installation

-***Note: First, you need to instal the TensorFlow Compression (TFC) library.
+***Note: First, you need to install the TensorFlow Compression (TFC) library.
 Details on how to instal TensorFlow Compression can be found at the following link. https://github.com/tensorflow/compression
 In summary, the necessary instructions for installation are given below.